FederatedAI/FATE/examples/pipeline/README.rst

       python examples/pipeline/demo/pipeline-quick-demo.py

-   This quick demo shows how to build to a heterogeneous SecureBoost job.
+   This quick demo shows how to build to a heterogeneous SecureBoost job using uploaded data from previous step.
+   Note that data are uploaded to the same machine in the previous step.
+To run the below job with cluster deployment, make sure to first upload data to corresponding parties and set role information and job parameters accordingly `here <./demo/pipeline-quick-demo.py>`_.
    Progress of job execution will be printed as modules run.
    A message indicating final status ("success") will be printed when job finishes.
    The script queries final model information when model training completes.